L10N37/Linear-Sega-Saturn-Power-Supply/README.md

 ## Usage
 <br>

 * This is a replica of the factory PSU in regards to the PCB shape.
-It will fit like a factory supply and the heatsink clears the stop shell.<br>
+It will fit like a factory supply and the heatsink clears the top shell.<br>
 <br>

 * The jumper is for users wanting to use the disc drive rather than an ODE.
 It's a safety guard because you might be using a 12v supply.